 Suzie and Roger Knable pride themselves in offering personally hosted, service-oriented tours.
-We are hands-on in all phases of our tours and are your hosts and ride leaders on most trips.
+We are hands-on in all phases of our tours.

-In 2022 our good friend and historian, Seitse Huizingh, will be leading the April 2-9 Tulip Tour exploring the North and South Provinces.
+In 2022 our good friend and historian, Seitse Huizingh, hosted this tour.

 Seitse is a charasmatic guide, engaging our guests with history and storytelling.
-Always smiling and personable, we are delighted to have him on-tour!
+Always smiling and personable, we are delighted to have him guide again in 2023!

-This trip is advised for someone of good fitness and recreational cycling ability who can enjoy 25-30 plus miles a day on flat to some varied terrain.
-The ride leader will be averaging a leisurely touring pace and we will have a ride sweep.
+This trip is advised for someone of good fitness and recreational cycling ability who can enjoy 25 miles a day on flat to some varied terrain.
+Guide, Sietse, will be averaging a leisurely touring pace with stops for photos and snacks.

 As with all Bike and Barge trips-there is no support vehicle on our routes.

 Your trip starts in Amsterdam which is serviced by Schiphol Airport, located just a few miles from the city center where our boat is docked.
 There is both excellent public transportation and reasonably priced shuttle service available from the airport to the city.